x-JOC/laravel-one-time-passwords/docs/avanced-usage/using-your-own-model.md

 weight: 3
 ---

-you want to use a custom model, you can do so by following these steps.
+By using a custom model, you can change low-level behaviour of the package, such as setting a different table name or db connection, adding custom properties, or overriding methods.

 ## Step 1: Create a custom model